shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 - 這邊只是多包了一層 This class merely adds a layer of member and global functions to it, so that arrays can be used as standard containers.
 - 一次要到固定的記憶體空間不能改變大小 Unlike the other standard containers, arrays have a fixed size and do not manage the allocation of its elements through an allocator, they are an aggregate type encapsulating a fixed-size array of elements.
 Therefore, they cannot be expanded or contracted dynamically (see vector for a similar container that can be expanded).
 - https://www.cplusplus.com/reference/array/array/
-- Sequence
-  - Elements in sequence containers are **ordered in a strict linear sequence**.
-Individual elements are accessed by their position in this sequence.
-- Contiguous storage
-  - The elements are stored in contiguous memory locations, allowing **constant time random access to elements**.
-Pointers to an element can be offset to access other elements.
-- Fixed-size aggregate
-  - The container uses implicit constructors and destructors to **allocate the required space statically**.
-Its size is compile-time constant. **No memory or time overhead**.

 -------------------------------------------------------
 ### 1.3 Vector `std::vector`